abderahmentrabelsi/rag/README.md

 - Run the API behind the standard reverse proxy with TLS
 - Build and host the React UI as static assets
 - Keep .env out of version control
+- If hosted behind a proxy/CDN, disable response buffering for text/event-stream to preserve SSE